rogerhyam/herbal/md/documentation.md

 This is a simple service for testing specimen URIs.
 It is hoped it will accelerate adoption of URIs and improve quality/scope of implementations.

-Why "herbal"?
-This service is being run by the Royal Botanic Garden Edinburgh.
-It needed a name and we have the keyboard so get to choose!
-But everything here is as applicable to zoological (or geological) specimens as botanical ones.

 ## Background

 The development of use of URIs for specimens is very much a community effort involving